Maine’s medical marijuana dispensary sales and its number of certified patients fell in 2017, likely because of forthcoming recreational market.

-Maine’s medical marijuana patient registry is voluntary, and therefore patient certifications can only be used to approximate patient counts.
+Maine’s medical marijuana patient registry is voluntary, and therefore patient certifications from cannabis doctors can only be used to approximate patient counts.
 Industry experts, however, believe the real number of patients is within 5 percent of the registered count.

 The drops in sales and patient are likely attributed to Maine voters having legalizing recreational marijuana in 2016.
 While licensed recreational cannabis sales won’t begin until sometime in 2019, adults aged 21 years and over have been able to legally grow, possess, and consume marijuana in the state since January 2017.